MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/sustainability.md

 Leverage the [Azure Migration and Modernization Program](https://azure.microsoft.com/en-gb/migration/migration-modernization-program/#overview) to apply best practices based on the proven [Microsoft Cloud Adoption Framework](https://azure.microsoft.com/en-gb/cloud-adoption-framework/) for Azure and [Well-Architected Framework](https://docs.microsoft.com/en-gb/azure/architecture/framework/) at every stage of your cloud adoption journey.

-Migrate and modernise your apps, data and infrastructure using proven cloud migration tools and patterns.
+Migrate and modernize your apps, data and infrastructure using proven cloud migration tools and patterns.

 ### Emissions savings estimator for Microsoft Cloud